The explosion of the Internet of Things (IoT) is the result of complementary advancements in underlying hardware and software technologies.

 A similar dynamic was taking place on the protocol side as stripped-down TCP/IP stacks were written for resource-scarce embedded platforms and new protocols like MQTT were written specifically for the limited processing power and bandwidth of these devices.

-Development of wireless communications.
-Just as WiFi has gotten faster with each new addition to the 802.11 class of protocols, the connectivity options for low-power devices have been expanding in the industrial and consumer electronics markets: Zigbee, Xbee, mesh networking, cellular communications, Bluetooth, etc . . .
+Just as WiFi has gotten faster with each new addition to the 802.11 class of protocols, the connectivity options for low-power devices have been expanding in the industrial and consumer electronics markets: Zigbee, Xbee, mesh networking, cellular communications, Bluetooth, etc.

-The convergence of these three trends made it possible for almost anything to transmit data to or be controlled from the Internet, for very little added cost to the base device.
+The improvements in processing power, OS, and wireless communication converged to make it possible for almost anything to transmit data to or be controlled from the Internet—with little added cost to the base device.

-Bringing connectivity and processing power to all these devices is only the first step.
-Now you have to collect, analyze and make sense of that fire hose of data before you can actually use it.
-Thus, the usefulness of having lots of connected devices is very limited without a fourth tech trend converging on the three we already listed above . . .
+Bringing connectivity and processing power to all these devices was only the first step.
+Organizations also needed to collect, analyze, and make sense of the resulting firehose of data before they could actually use it.

-Both of these IoT cloud platforms work in a very similar way:
+Both IoT cloud platforms work in similar ways.

-2. Once that client program is installed on the device, that device can connect directly to the customer’s account on the cloud if it is connected to the Internet.
+Once that client program is installed on the device, that device can connect directly to the customer’s account on the cloud via the Internet.

-4. The IoT cloud component uses encryption to secure all communication to and from the devices as well as to authenticate each device.
-Amazon’s IoT platform for example, uses X509 certificates.
+The IoT cloud component uses encryption to secure all communication to and from the devices, as well as to authenticate each device.
+Amazon’s IoT platform, for example, uses X509 certificates.

-6. From the cloud, the customer can manually control the connected devices, or build applications which automate certain actions based on the received data from the devices.
+From the cloud, the customer can manually control the connected devices, or build applications that automate certain actions based on the received data from the devices.

 Accessibility: How reliable is this cloud platform?
 Do they offer redundancy?